Kong/CustomerSuccess/README.md

       }
     }

 In the example above, there are 2 Kong environments--dev and prod.
-As mentioned earlier, in order for **KICK** to connect to the admin API in each Kong environment the KONG_ADMIN_TOKEN value must be passed in the request's header to the Kong Admin API.
+As mentioned earlier, in order for **KICK** to connect to the Admin API in each Kong environment the KONG_ADMIN_TOKEN value must be passed in the request's header.

 ### JQ